hubert-lasota/Atipera-Task/README.md

-## GitHub Token Required for Integration Tests
+## GitHub Token Required for Tests

-Before running integration tests, you must configure a **GitHub Personal Access Token** in your `application.yml` file.
+Before running tests, you must configure a **GitHub Personal Access Token** in your `application.yml` file.

 ### How to generate the token